| [an error occurred while processing this directive] |

 & U.S.A.

-Most Universities require qualifications comparable to a
+Most Universities require qualifications comparable

-formal education.
-In Indian context, it implies either qualifying in professional 4 years
+years of formal education.
+In Indian context, it implies

-course like engineering or other such courses.
+other such courses.

-you have completed a 3-year degree program in India, the advisable plan of action to
+If you have completed a 3-year degree program in

-maximize eligibility for U.S. and Canadian graduate schools is to apply for a Post
+and Canadian graduate schools is to apply for a Post Graduate degree

-the fourth year of a U.S. Undergraduate degree.
+for the fourth year of a U.S. Undergraduate degree.

-in U.S.A. section
+& Education in U.S.A. section

 AUSTRALIA